apXtri — Build, Host & Decentralize

 Q: Is there a way to contribute as a developer?

 A: Yes.
-You can build web interfaces, extend APIs, or improve the core.
-Contributions are welcome through the official repo.
+Build web interfaces, extend APIs, or improve the core.
+Contributions welcome!